#BtheVoice Video Library

 Frank's journey with hepatitis B began in 2022 when he experienced persistent chest pain.
 After further tests in 2023, he learned he had contracted hepatitis B, a diagnosis that left him feeling discouraged and fearful, especially given the high death rate and lack of support in Sierra Leone.
 With encouragement from his wife, Frank found the courage to search for treatment, eventually finding a doctor who provided him with medication that helped his body build antibodies.
 Despite setbacks, Frank continues to rely on his faith, determination, and the support of his family as he faces the ongoing challenge of managing the virus.
 His message to others is to accept their condition, stay strong, and never lose hope.

-Dilnora’s Story of Living with Hepatitis B in Uzbekistan
+Dilnora’s Story of Living with Hepatitis B and Delta in Uzbekistan

 Dilnora has been caring for her sister with hepatitis B since 2005, offering physical, emotional, and logistical support throughout her health journey.
 After her sister was later diagnosed with hepatitis D, Dilnora shifted her academic and professional focus to hepatitis education and advocacy.
 She pursued graduate studies in health communication, worked as a patient navigator and researcher, and helped launch a support group for people with hepatitis B and D in Uzbekistan and the U.S. Dilnora emphasizes the importance of mental health, family communication, and community support in managing chronic illness.